Strasserism: Worldview and theory

-Strasser's wider political program also reflected a marked rejection of Prussian militarism and authoritarianism.
-He criticized what he called "Prusso-German imperialism," which he equated with the "Asiatic power of Russia" by labeling Prussia an "appendage to Russia," and sought to dismantle its institutional legacy by abolishing conscription and replacing it with a fully voluntary military.
+Strasser's wider political program also reflected his rejection of Prussian militarism and authoritarianism.
+He criticized "Prusso-German imperialism" and equated it with the "Asiatic power of Russia." by labeling Prussia an "appendage to Russia," He sought to counter it by abolishing conscription and replacing it with a fully voluntary military.
 In his view, the traditions of centralized command and compulsory military service had distorted Germany's political development and moral character.
-He believed that a true cultural shift away from militarism would only be achieved when the German people embraced different values, once writing that the "spirit of militarism will have been definitively overcome" only when people grasp that "schools of cookery are much more important than schools of politics."
-His opposition to these structures extended beyond the military, shaping his broader critique of authoritarian systems and centralized rule.
+He believed that a true cultural shift away from militarism would only be achieved when the German people embraced different values, as he wrote that the "spirit of militarism will have been definitively overcome" only when people grasp that "schools of cookery are much more important than schools of politics."
+His opposition to Prussian tradition also shaped his broader criticism towards authoritarian systems and centralization.

-In Germany Tomorrow, Otto Strasser rejected both mainstream fascism and Marxist communism as forms of totalitarianism, explicitly identifying Adolf Hitler and Joseph Stalin as parallel embodiments of centralized authority and bureaucratic control.
-He condemned both systems as forms of "State Capitalism," arguing that the direct management of enterprises by the state was a "blight of bureaucracy" that crushed individuality and created a new "official class" even more oppressive than private capitalists.
-As a safeguard against totalitarianism, Strasser argued for the "rejection of party democracy," viewing the abolition of all political parties as the only way to prevent the revival of "the Nazi and Bolshevik party movements."
-Though framed as a democratic alternative to the Führerprinzip, his model concentrated executive power in a president (or non-hereditary monarch) elected for life, reflecting a blend of authoritarian structure and indirect popular representation, which he described as "authoritarian democracy."
+In Germany Tomorrow, Otto Strasser rejected both mainstream fascism and Marxist communism as forms of totalitarianism, and he specifically identified Adolf Hitler and Joseph Stalin as parallel embodiments of centralized authority and bureaucratic control.
+He condemned both systems as forms of "State Capitalism" and stated that the direct management of enterprises by the state was a "blight of bureaucracy" that crushed individuality and created a new "official class," which was even more oppressive than private capitalists.
+He declared:"The fascists and the communists rival one another in glorifying the state, in suppressing economic and personal independence, in unduly extolling power and the successes of organization, of decrees, of planning, and – as a last requisite – the police."As a safeguard against totalitarianism, Strasser argued for the "rejection of party democracy," viewing the abolition of all political parties as the only way to prevent the revival of "the Nazi and Bolshevik party movements."
+Though framed as a democratic alternative to the Führerprinzip, his model concentrated executive power in a president (or non-hereditary monarch) elected for life, a system he described as "authoritarian democracy."